OLC-Bioinformatics/BaitCapture/README.md

 - [Citations](#citations)

 ## Introduction

-**BaitCapture** is a bioinformatics workflow designed for processing sequencing data obtained from targeted resistome bait-capture sequencing, built using [Nextflow](https://www.nextflow.io/).

 Though it was designed in consideration of bait-capture sequencing data, BaitCapture can be used for **any** paired-end sequencing dataset where the user needs to align sequence reads to a reference database of gene targets.